gnvenkysf/Task-manager/README.md

 ### `npm install`

-This will install React, React hooks and other dep librarie
+This will install React, React hooks and other dep libraries

+## 1. npm install firebase
+## 2. npm install react

 ### `npm start`